Anello-Photonics/docs-A1/getting_started.rst

 2.4 Connect to the A-1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Select the Connect option form the selection menu and press return.
-Select COM and Auto, for the unit to
+Select COM and then Auto.
+The unit will
 be auto detected via Serial over USB-C.

 The Anello A-1 uses two logical ports: